Contact Lens Care

 4. Atropine eye drops

-The opticians may also suggest atropine eye drops to slow down the progression of myopia.
-The high strengths of these eye drops can cause side effects, including light sensitivity and trouble reading.
+Some opticians (mainly in the US and other countries) may also suggest atropine eye drops to slow down the progression of myopia.
+The high strengths of these eye drops can cause side effects, including stinging on instillation, light sensitivity and trouble reading.
 Low-strength drops are only available commercially in the United States.

 Laser treatment has become a popular method of correcting myopia, but it will not slow down its progression.
 Laser eye surgery also carries potential risks such as dry eye, reduced night vision, seeing haze around bright lights and the removal of too much corneal tissue, leaving you with long sightedness instead.
+An assessment for laser suitability will need to be carried out and it’s best to check with your eye care professional/optician to see whether this is a suitable option for you.
 It is not recommended for anyone under the age of 21.

 These types of contact lenses include brands such as Paragon Vision Sciences and Bausch & Lomb's Vision Shaping Treatment.